🌿 Amazon Jungle Packing List & Dieta Friendly Travel Guide 🌿

 ✔ Hairbrush/comb

-✔ Powdered clay mask (Aztec Secret Healing Clay — great for a mini detox in your casita, mix with water and spread on body/face, let dry- in sun if possible, wash off, 2-3x weekly; bring a small glass bowl w/lid and fork for mixing, and keeping excess remaining mud for use)
+✔ Powdered bentonite clay (Aztec Secret Healing Clay — great for a mini detox in your casita, mix with water and spread on body/face, let dry- in sun if possible, wash off, 2-3x weekly; bring a small Tupperware container w/lid and fork for mixing, and keeping excess remaining mud for use)

 ✔ Dry skin brush (Another great easy to do detox- Brush skin before showering, once daily)